d-bl/GroundForge/docs/help/Reshape-Patterns.md

 * [join](images/join-lines.mp4) lines to work around a [bug](https://forum.affinity.serif.com/index.php?/topic/69189-not-all-nodes-in-an-area-are-selected/)
 * [duplicate](images/dup-symbols.mp4) the repeat using symbols, moving them with arrow keys while holding down shift
 * [move](images/move-dots.mp4) dots with the same color.
 Sorry, dark blue is hard to tell from black.

+Once the bug is fixed, joining lines is still a good option.
+Then you can drop the dots after the duplicate phase and select all duplicates to move control points anywhere in the pattern.
+That approach currently (version 1.6.5) still suffers from the same bug.

 Insert or transform into a design
 ---------------------------------